ariskoutris/diffusion-probe/README.md

 <br></br>
 </div>

 This project investigates whether text-to-image generative models encode hierarchical knowledge consistent with linguistic ontologies.
-Specifically, we evaluate if Stable Diffusion's generative capabilities respect the concept hierarchies defined in WordNet's taxonomy.
+Specifically, it evaluates whether Stable Diffusion's generative capabilities respect the concept hierarchies defined in WordNet's taxonomy.

 The core hypothesis is that if a generative model has properly encoded conceptual knowledge, the distribution of images generated from a hypernym concept (e.g., "dog") should encompass the distributions of its hyponyms (e.g., "corgi", "poodle", "dalmatian").
 This provides a systematic way to:

-1. Test the comprehensiveness of a model's knowledge
+1. Test the comprehensiveness of the model's knowledge
 2. Identify potential biases in image generation
 3. Evaluate how well semantic relationships in language transfer to visual representations

 ## Installation

-1. Clone this repository:
+1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/wordnet-diffusion.git
    cd wordnet-diffusion